Circadian Optics Review

 As you can see the general trend is a dip of about ~200 lux within the first 10 minutes or so.

-A stand out here is actually the Luxy.
+A stand out here is the Luxy.
 Since it’s so small, its lux output is pretty impressive.

 But enough about Lux, let’s get into a metric that’s a bit more useful than that.